fwup-home/fwup/README.md

 fat_setlabel(block_offset, label)     | Set the volume label on a FAT file system fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw) fw_add_local_file(fwpath, name, local_path) | Add the specified local file to a firmware archive as the resource "name"

+# Firmware authentication

+Firmware archives can be authenticated using a simple public/private key scheme.
+To get started, create a public/private key pair by invoking `fwup -g`.
+The algorithm used is [Ed25519](http://ed25519.cr.yp.to/).
+This generates two file: `fwup-key.pub` and `fwup-key.priv`.
+It is critical to keep the signing key, `fwup-key.priv` secret.

+To sign an archive, pass `-s fwup-key.priv` to fwup when creating the firmware.

+To verify that an archive has been signed, pass `-p fwup-key.pub` on the command line to any of the commands that read the archive.
+E.g., `-a`, `-l` or `-m`.

+It is important to understand how verification works so that the security of the archive isn't compromised.
+Firmware updates are apply in one pass to avoid needing a lot of memory or disk space.
+The consequence of this is that verification is done on the fly.
+The main metadata for the archive is always verified before any operations occur.
+Cryptographic hashs (using the BLAKE2b-256 algorithm) of each file contained in the archive is stored in the metadata.
+The hash for each file is computed on the fly, so a compromised file may not be detected until it has been written to Flash.
+Since this is obviously bad, the strategy for creating firmware updates is to write them to an unused location first and then switch over at the last possible minute.
+This is desirable to do anyway, since this strategy also provides some protection against the user disconnecting power midway through the firmware update.

 # FAQ